Neoteroi/BlackSheep-Docs/docs/openid-connect.md

 to protect sensitive data.
 When keys are not specified, they are generated automatically in memory, for best user's experience.

+!!! danger
     This means that keys are <strong>not persisted</strong> when applications restart, and not consistent when multiple instances of the same application are deployed across regions, or within a same server.
 This is acceptable during local development, but should not be the case in production environments.

 To use consistent keys, configure one or more environment variables like the
 following: